UoMResearchIT/r-shinysender/README.md

 (This is the technique we use to embed the example Shiny app in the Shiny course referred to above)

+### Server fingerprint

+The ssh fingerprint of the pilot shiny server is `26:0d:42:55:99:32:1b:75:3d:38:2d:dc:c8:08:1b:0b:40:f9:e9:e6` This will be shown the first time you connect to the service

 ## Server setup

-This section contains some minimal instructions for setting up a Shiny server to use with this package.
+This section contains some minimal instructions for setting up a new Shiny server to use with this package.
 The main thing is that the package expects shiny, rmarkdown, packrat and devtools to be available to all users.

 Using Ubuntu 20.04